9 Sights in Cuenca, Spain (with Map and Images)

 Iglesia de Santa Cruz Enrique Íñiguez Rodríguez (Qoan) / CC BY-SA 3.0

 The Church of the Holy Cross in Cuenca (Spain) was one of the first parishes in that city.
-It was a modest construction, of a nave, which was made of masonry and covered with wood.
+It was a modest construction, with a nave, which was made of masonry and covered with wood.
 It currently houses an interesting museum, The Roberto Polo Collection.

 Wikipedia: Iglesia de Santa Cruz (Cuenca) (ES)